nunchaku-tech/ComfyUI-nunchaku/docs/source/get_started/installation.rst

       cd custom_nodes
       git clone https://github.com/mit-han-lab/ComfyUI-nunchaku nunchaku_nodes

+.. _install-nunchaku-backend:

 Step 2: Install the Nunchaku Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting from **ComfyUI-nunchaku v0.3.2**,
 you can easily install or update the `Nunchaku <github_nunchaku_>`_ wheel using :ref:`install-wheel-json`, once all dependencies are installed.

-Alternatively, you can follow the manual installation instructions in the :ref:`nunchaku:installation-installation`.
+Alternatively, follow :ref:`nunchaku:installation-installation` to manually install the backend (pre-built wheels or build from source).

 Option 2: Nunchaku Pre-installed ComfyUI Desktop (Windows Only, Experimental)
 ------------------------------------------------------------------------------